 The Company's business is subject to inherent risks arising from general and sector-specific economic conditions.
-A deterioration in macroeconomic conditions globally or a reduction in GDP in Sweden or Norway which may be affected by factors such as consumer confidence, unemployment levels, household disposable income and level of debt, the state of the housing market, a general banking crisis, inflation or deflation, the availability and cost of credit, the liquidity of global financial markets or market interest rates, may reduce the level of demand for the products and services of the Company.
-Due to the high levels of consumer indebtedness in the Nordic region, driven primarily by large mortgages, price fluctuations in the housing markets and in interest rates in Sweden and Norway constitute a particular risk for mortgage providers such as the Company.
-If any of the above would materialise, there is a risk that the Company's earnings are adversely affected, volumes of credit issued are reduced, revenues are reduced, and write-offs are increased.
-In addition, during a period of economic slowdown or recession, there is a risk that the Company experiences an increase in defaults, an increase in credit extension requests, reduced values of collateral or a higher frequency or severity of credit losses, which adversely affects the Company's business, financial condition and results of operations.
-Conversely, if the economic and market conditions improve, leading to improved financial circumstances of individuals to whom the Company provides loans, there is a risk that borrowers repay or refinance their loans sooner than expected, causing the Company's loan book to become smaller than anticipated, which in turn has an adverse effect on the Company's business, financial condition and results of operations.
+A deterioration in macroeconomic conditions globally or a reduction in GDP in Sweden or Norway which may be affected by factors such as consumer confidence, unemployment levels, household disposable income and level of debt, the state of the housing market, a general banking crisis, inflation or deflation, the availability and cost of credit, the liquidity of global financial markets or market interest rates, would reduce the level of demand for the products and services of the Company.
+The Swedish and Norwegian regions are the Company's most important markets, and the Company has a customer base of approximately 70,000 private customers in the regions.
+Accordingly, the Company is predominantly affected by the economic environment in these regions.
+Due to the high level of consumer indebtedness in the Swedish and Norwegian regions, primarily related to average high mortgage loans, the Company would be affected by fluctuations on the housing market and interest rates in Sweden and Norway.
+If any of the above would materialise, there is a risk that the Company's earnings would be adversely affected, volumes of credit issued are reduced, revenues are reduced, and write-offs are increased.
+In addition, during a period of economic slowdown or recession, there is a risk that the Company experiences an increase in defaults, an increase in credit extension requests, reduced values of collateral or a higher frequency or severity of credit losses.
+The degree to which this risk may affect the Company is uncertain and presents a highly significant risk to the Company.
+Conversely, if the economic and market conditions improve, leading to improved financial circumstances of individuals to whom the Company provides loans, there is a risk that borrowers repay or refinance their loans sooner than expected, causing the Company's loan book to become smaller than anticipated, which in turn has an adverse effect on the results of operations.